codewithkalio/codewithkalio/README.md

 # Hi, I'm Kali 👋

-I am a Technical Product Manager with a full-stack engineering foundation and over a decade of experience leading technical delivery.
-My background includes 5 years of technical consulting for enterprise clients in the healthcare, energy, and restaurant sectors , followed by 4 years managing enterprise infrastructure, security compliance, and roadmap strategy at scale.
-In early 2026, I stepped away from the TPM track to modernize my toolkit through an intensive AI engineering sprint, ensuring I can lead AI-native products with a grounded, hands-on understanding of the modern LLM stack.
+I am a Technical Product Manager with a full-stack engineering foundation and a decade of experience leading technical delivery.
+My background includes:

+- **Infrastructure & Security:** 4 years managing enterprise infrastructure roadmaps and security compliance at Angi, including coordinating the migration of 80+ applications to AWS.

+- **Enterprise Consulting:** 5 years delivering digital transformations and technical consulting for clients in the healthcare, energy, and restaurant sectors.

+- **AI Engineering Sprint:** In early 2026, I completed an intensive AI engineering sprint to gain hands-on experience with RAG systems, multi-agent workflows, and LLM evaluations to lead AI product initiatives with a grounded technical understanding.

 **What I've been building lately:**